guillermoadc87/PlacesVisited/README.md

 ### Profile Tab

 Here is were all the user information is located.
-You can logout of the app in the Tab.
+You can logout of the app in this Tab.